Table of Contents

 Žluté lázně (Yellow Spa)

 Located further along the riverbank, actually in the quarter of Podolí, sits this amusement complex.
 You can do sports, eat and have fun.
-In the summer of 2018 it seems their movie screenings are not to regular.
-Check out the program here.
+The whole program, including movie screenings, can be found here.
 It costs just 50 CZK to see a movie.

-We Czechs love to spend summer days just sitting around in beer gardens with friends.
-In summer, the gardens with pleasant shade from trees are of course the most desired ones.
+We Czechs love to spend summer days and warm evenings just sitting around in beer gardens with friends.
+In Prague summer time, the gardens with pleasant shade from trees are of course the most desired ones.
 If you find a good spot in a beer garden like that, hold on to it for your dear life!

 It’s hard to say which beer gardens Prague locals consider to be the best but I like the ones in Prague’s parks:

 - Stromovka in Dejvice is another great park where you’ll find an awesome beer garden full of locals.